 - Your subject line should be related to the content of the email, and compelling enough to get readers to open your email.

 - Make sure to include preview text.
 Preview text is most effective when it encourages action from readers.

 - Use a preview text that is different from, but complimentary to, your subject line.
 Both should let your readers know what the email is about.
 For example, you might have the subject line "Look at our new spring gear" followed by the preview text "Don't miss out on 10% off shorts, tanks, and more for the warm weather ahead."

 - Keep your subject line between 3 to 6 words, or under 50 characters.
 This ensures that readers can still see the subject line when checking emails on a mobile device.

 Depending on where you’re located, you might need to include a physical postal address in your promotional emails.
 The CAN-SPAM Act in the United States and the CASL legislation/PIPEDA in Canada are examples of these laws.
 The rules, regulations, and laws surrounding email marketing and spam, such as unsolicited emails sent in bulk, vary depending on your location.
 Make sure you're familiar with the laws in your region, state, and country before you begin an email marketing campaign.

 By default, your store address is included in the footer of your emails.
 If you don’t feel comfortable sharing your store address in your emails, then you can rent a PO box from your local post office or UPS store to use as your mailing address.
-To change the mailing address in your emails, go to Settings > General in your Shopify admin and enter your PO box address as your store's address.
+To change the mailing address in your emails, go to Settings > Store details in your Shopify admin and enter your PO box address as your store's address.